 Two petrol stations and car dealerships at the exit from the Stockbridge Roundabout.
-Each side has its own dedicated petrol station but you can use the roundabouts to turn around.
+Each side has its own dedicated petrol station but you can use the many roundabouts to turn around.

 Chichester By Pass

 Outline planning permission for the two filling stations here was first granted in 1982.
 Both filling stations were built and opened in around 1988 by City Garages Ltd; the westbound one was named Stockbridge and the eastbound Kingsham.
 The eastbound one was built on the former Kingsham Farm.
 They both opened as Texaco filling stations with Star Market stores, with the two sites often collectively known as 'City Garage'.